foundryvtt/pf2e/README.md

 To install the system, follow these instructions:

 1. [Download the zip file](https://gitlab.com/hooking/foundry-vtt---pathfinder-2e/raw/master/pf2e.zip) included in the system directory.
 2. Extract the included folder to `public/systems` in your Foundry Virtual Tabletop installation folder.
+NOTE: the folder must be named `pf2e`.
 3. Restart Foundry Virtual Tabletop.

 ### Shoutouts

-A huge thanks to @fyjham https://github.com/fyjham-ts/Pathfinder-2E-Spell-DB for the raw data I used (and @FS#5443 for pointing me to it).
+A huge thanks to:
+- @fyjham https://github.com/fyjham-ts/Pathfinder-2E-Spell-DB for the raw data I used (and @FS#5443 for pointing me to it).
+- @MooMan and @Edmond for the wfrp4e system which I used for inspiration on my inventory onDrop method.

 ### Feedback